wry/snippets/boiler/libcurl/README.md

 # libcurl

-a libcurl example that uses the easy calls, maybe useful to get someone off the ground
+a libcurl example that uses the easy calls, to serve as boiler plate